 Slow-loading sites are killing your business

 Site speed is crucial to businesses across all industries, and lately, there’s been a lot of focus on mobile site speed and user-friendly sites in general.
-Adding fuel to that fire, Google has released a report analysing and detailing the top 500 visited sites in retail, finance and travel across Europe, Middle East, and Africa, to determine who the ‘mobile masters’ are.
+Adding fuel to that fire, Google has released a report analyzing and detailing the top 500 visited sites in retail, finance and travel across Europe, Middle East, and Africa, to determine who the ‘mobile masters’ are.

 This report comes in the wake of a report last year, where Google ranked Denmark 13th in a study of site speed across Europe.
 We can’t just sit this one out - so let’s look at some of the numbers.
 In 2006, the 'average' user expected a website to load in 4 seconds.
 Today, that same user expects the page to load in 2 seconds or less.
 Slow load time leads to dissatisfaction more often than any other factor.